smithcommajoseph/rendr-cli/README.md

 The goal of Rendr CLI is to provide the ablility to generate [Rendr](https://github.com/airbnb/rendr) apps and app components quickly and efficiently.

-This project is in an early alpha stage.

 ## Getting Started